 Climate Technology and Development Project

-This project’s principal aim is to refocus national and international policy agendas in order to improve the prospects for enhancing technology development, diffusion and transfer.
-The overarching question the project answers is:
+This project research refocused national and international policy agendas to enhance technology development, diffusion and transfer.

 What are conditions for innovation for climate-compatible development for different categories (the emerging industry, the rising middle class, the base of the pyramid) in developing countries?’

-The rationale behind this aim is that there is a large amount of academic thinking and literature on how to enhance innovation and technology transfer for climate compatible development, but it is currently not integrated well into national policy decisions in developing countries nor in the international climate negotiations under the UNFCCC.
+It translated the latest academic insights to policy, explore the national and international instruments for advancing technology.
+There is a large amount of academic thinking and literature on how to enhance innovation and technology transfer for climate compatible development, but it was not integrated well into national policy decisions in developing countries nor in the international climate negotiations .

 - Energy efficiency and GHG reduction in the cement industry (Sub-Saharan Africa)

 - Innovation for Climate-Compatible Development for the ‘Bottom of the Pyramid

 - Low Carbon Technology for the Rising Middle Class